AlexKnightDu/Lessons/Machine_Learning_and_Parallel_Computing/Readme.md

 ### Machine learning and parallel computing (4J)
-It's a engingeering creative practice curriculum (IV-J).
+It's a engingeering creative practice curriculum (IV-J), taught by LvBaoliang.
 Mainly talking about the basic knowledge of machine learning and slightly about parallel computing.

 - HW1 is about single neuronal perceptron also dip into tensorflow.